California textbook controversy over Hindu history: CAPEEM case

-Case 2:06-cv-00532-FCD-KJM, Document 212, filed February 26, 2009.
+Case 2:06-cv-00532-FCD-KJM, Document 212, was filed on February 26, 2009.
 On June 2, 2009, the Court ruled that good cause having been shown, and pursuant to United States' Rule of Civil Procedures, it accepts the Plaintiff's and Defendant's Settlement and General Release Agreement.
-Concurrently, the Attorney General of California reached a settlement with CAPEEM where CAPEEM received $175,000 from the California State Board of Education, and both parties agreed to release each other from all claims and both parties agreed not to appeal.
+Concurrently, the Attorney General of California reached a settlement with CAPEEM where CAPEEM received $175,000 from SBE, and both parties agreed to release each other from all claims and to not appeal.